-Choosing resources for the USMLE Step 2 is a unique challenge.
+Choosing resources for the USMLE Step 2 CK is a unique challenge.
 Your third year consists of rotations, which inherently means long days and new experiences on a regular basis.
 Studying from Step 2 materials during this hectic time can be difficult, but it ultimately pays off when you begin to approach your exam date.
-Below we list advice for using resources during your third year and explain some of our own statistics on Step 2 study habits among medical students.
+Below we list advice for using resources during your third year.
+Plus, we explain some Cram Fighter statistics on Step 2 study habits, which we’ve learned by examining trends in our customers’ study plans.

 Revisit Resources from Rotations